 Again, this is a good size for a compact space, such as an urban living in a condo or apartment, but these birds can be noisy.

-In terms of physical health, the Hahn’s Macaw can be afflicted by all the same issues as any other macaw bird, and they have a typical issue with an ongoing beak growth.
+In terms of physical health, the Hahn’s Macaw can be afflicted by all the same issues as any other macaw bird, and they have a typical issue with ongoing beak growth.

 Again, diet is a big part of their overall health and vibrancy.
-A proper mix of lots of different nuts, fruit, plant base food and chewing is must.
+A proper mix of lots of different nuts, fruit, plant-based food, and chewing is a must.